reneda/reneda/README.md

 ## About Me

-I am a Computer Science student graduating in 2022 with great communication skills, eager to learn and build amazing products.
-I am principled, insightful and always strive to improve things around me.
+I am a Computer Science student graduating in 2022 eager to learn and build amazing products.
+I am principled, insightful and always strive to improve myself and things around me.

 ---